Achaemenid coinage

-The Achaemenid Empire issued coins from 520 BC–450 BC to 330 BC.
+The Achaemenid Empire issued coins from 520 BCE–450 BCE to 330 BCE.
 The Persian daric was the first gold coin which, along with a similar silver coin, the siglos (from σίγλος, שֶׁקֶל, shékel) represented the first bimetallic monetary standard.
 It seems that before the Persians issued their own coinage, a continuation of Lydian coinage under Persian rule is likely.
 Achaemenid coinage includes the official imperial issues (Darics and Sigloi), as well as coins issued by the Achaemenid provincial governors (satraps), such as those stationed in Asia Minor.

 Early coinage of Western Asia under the Achaemenid Empire

 Coin type of Croesus, the Croeseid, minted in Lydia, under the rule of Cyrus the Great to Darius I. Circa 545–520.
 It only weighs 8.06 g, compared to the standard 10.7 grams of the Croeseid.